OleSkaar/Plunder/Index/Inventory.md

 - **Expedition resources:** Mark a Notch after usage.
 - **Other gear:** If used in a way that could break or deplete it, the GM may ask you to mark a Notch.
 ## Exhaustion
-Each level of exhaustion you gain takes up a pack slot.
+Each level of exhaustion you gain takes up an inventory slot.

 ## Movement rates
 A character can carry a certain amount of items before they are encumbered, as indicated on their character sheets.
 An unencumbered character can move 120 feet in a turn, or 40 feet in a combat round.
 Getting encumbered means reducing this speed to the level indicated on the character sheet.